-In early 2013 a mass brute force attack struck WordPress installations across almost every WP host server in existence around the world.
+In 2013 a mass brute-force attack hit WordPress installations on virtually every WP hosting server in existence.

 How To Protect Your WordPress Site From A Brute-Force Attack